 - 4.1 Consistent with the principles outlined in Section 2.2 above, Tate will not accept funds in circumstances when: - a.
 The donation is made anonymously, through an intermediary who is not prepared to identify the donor to anyone at Tate; - b.
-The donor has acted, or is believed to have acted, illegally in the acquisition of funds, for example when funds are tainted through being the proceeds of criminal conduct; or, - c.
+The donor has acted, or is believed to have acted, illegally in the acquisition of funds, for example when funds are tainted through being the proceeds of criminal conduct; - c.
+In the event that credible suspicion of tax evasion or money-laundering is raised in respect of a donation; or, - d.
 When acceptance of the funds would, in the judgment of the Board of Trustees, having taken the advice of the Ethics Committee where appropriate, significantly damage the effective operation of Tate in delivering its mission, whether because such acceptance would: - 1.
 Harm Tate's relationship with other benefactors, partners, visitors or stakeholders; - 2.
 Create unacceptable conflicts of interest; - 3.
 Materially damage the reputation of Tate; or, - 4.
 Detrimentally affect the ability of Tate to fulfil its mission in any other way than is mentioned above.

-4.2 In the context of ethical fundraising Tate will adhere to the provisions of its Donations Policy adopted by the Board of Trustees on 25 March 2020.
+4.2 In the context of ethical fundraising Tate will adhere to the provisions of its Donations Policy adopted by the Board of Trustees in 2008 (renewed 16 March 2022).